Info and Relationships (structure pages and content)

 Listbox

-Create lists with the "list field" element.
+You can create lists with the "List field" element.

 We recommend using the "Standard" selection.

-"Unordered List (e.g. list of view elements)" selection
+Selection "Unordered List (e.g. list of view elements)"

 More information